MaastrichtU-Library/FAIR-research-data-coursebook/episodes/data-descriptions.md

 - Reusing shared terms makes data easier to compare and combine.
 - A practical description should define fields clearly and note reused terms.
 - Better field descriptions improve later sharing and reuse.
+- Concrete definitions reduce the risk of misinterpreting data fields.

 ::::::::::::::::::::::::::::::::::::::::::::::::